-Quick Comparison: Original Purple vs. The New Purple
+Quick Comparison: Original Purple vs. Purple Hybrid

 - Grid system adds effective support